Soviet Union–United States relations: Early trade

 Leaders of American foreign policy remain convinced that the Soviet Union, which was founded by Soviet Russia in 1922, was a hostile threat to American values.
 Republican Secretary of State Charles Evans Hughes rejected recognition, telling labor union leaders that, "those in control of Moscow have not given up their original purpose of destroying existing governments wherever they can do so throughout the world."
 Under President Calvin Coolidge, Secretary of State Frank B. Kellogg warned that the Kremlin's international agency, the Communist International (Comintern) was aggressively planning subversion against other nations, including the United States, to "overthrow the existing order."
 Herbert Hoover in 1919 warned Wilson that, "We cannot even remotely recognize this murderous tyranny without stimulating action is to radicalism in every country in Europe and without transgressing on every National ideal of our own."
 Inside the U.S. State Department, the Division of Eastern European Affairs by 1924 was dominated by Robert F. Kelley, a dedicated opponent of communism who trained a generation of specialists including George Kennan and Charles Bohlen.

 Meanwhile, Great Britain took the lead in reopening relations with Moscow, especially trade, although they remained suspicious of communist subversion, and angry at the Kremlin's repudiation of Russian debts.
 Outside Washington, there was some American support for renewed relationships, especially in terms of technology.
 Henry Ford, committed to the belief that international trade was the best way to avoid warfare, used his Ford Motor Company to build a truck industry and introduce tractors into Russia.
 Architect Albert Kahn became a consultant for all industrial construction in the Soviet Union in 1930.
 A few intellectuals on the left showed an interest.
 After 1930, a number of activist intellectuals have become members of the Communist Party USA, or fellow travelers, and drummed up support for the Soviet Union.
 The American labor movement was divided, with the American Federation of Labor (AFL) an anti-communist stronghold, while left-wing elements in the late 1930s formed the rival Congress of Industrial Organizations (CIO).
 The CPUSA played a major role in the CIO until its members were removed beginning in 1946, and American organized labor became strongly anti-Soviet.

-Founded in 1924, Amtorg Trading Corporation, based in New York, was the main organization governing trade between the USSR and the USA.
+Founded in 1924, Amtorg Trading Corporation, based in New York, was the main organization governing trade between the USSR and the US.
 By 1946, Amtorg organized a multi-million dollar trade.
 Amtorg handled almost all exports from the USSR, comprising mostly lumber, furs, flax, bristles, and caviar, and all imports of raw materials and machinery for Soviet industry and agriculture.
 It also provided American companies with information about trade opportunities in the USSR and supplied Soviet industries with technical news and information about American companies.
 Amtorg was also involved in Soviet espionage against the United States.
 It was joined, in both its trade and espionage roles, by the Soviet Government Purchasing Commission from 1942 onward.